 When I started, a $14.99 monthly fee allowed me to download two books each month.
 I was able to catch up on things I should have read long ago but never had the time.
 The Hobbit motivated me to read the entire Lord of the Rings trilogy.
 Jeffrey DeMunn's narration of Stephen King's Dreamcatcher was outstanding.
 Ernest Hemingway's The Old Man and the Sea was short but sweet.
-Atlas Shrugged, Ayn Rand's 55-hour epic, was not short.
-I would never have discovered such gems as Ender's Game and Life of Pi if it weren't for Audible.
-All "told," nearly 100 books have passed through my now-ancient Rio 500 MP3 player and into my head.
+I recently finished Tolstoy's epic War and Peace -- long but outstanding.
+I would never have discovered gems such as Ender's Game and Life of Pi if it weren't for Audible.
+All "told," some 100 books have passed through my now-ancient Rio 500 MP3 player and into my head.

-In September 2003, I bought in at $1.14 per share.
-This was before I joined the Hidden Gems team and, unbeknownst to me, Tom Gardner placed it on his Hidden Gems Watch List in the October 2003 issue, citing a move toward positive free cash flow, non-dilutive management, top-line growth, and other improving fundamentals.
+In September 2003, I bought in at $1.14 per share (pre-split).
+This was before I joined the Hidden Gems team, and unbeknownst to me, Tom Gardner placed it on his Hidden Gems Watch List in the October 2003 issue, citing a move toward positive free cash flow, non-dilutive management, top-line growth, and other improving fundamentals.

-Since then, we've seen seven straight quarters of positive cash from operations, five quarters of GAAP profitability, a reverse stock split (which raised my cost basis to $3.50 per share), a relisting on the Nasdaq, a deal with Apple to get content in the iTunes Music Store and to make the hot-selling iPod players "Audible-ready," and a stock price that has risen some 300%.
-MP3 players from Creative Technology
+Since then, we've seen seven straight quarters of positive cash from operations; five quarters of GAAP profitability; a reverse stock split (which raised my cost basis to $3.50 per share); a relisting on the Nasdaq; a deal with Apple to get content in the iTunes Music Store and to make the hot-selling iPod players "Audible ready;" deals with Dell

-Also, investors have come to realize the potential of Audible's distribution system.
+In addition, investors have come to realize the potential of Audible's distribution system.
 Netflix CEO Reed Hastings has mentioned Audible as one of the small companies he most admires.
-I can't help wondering how much more efficient and profitable his business would be if it didn't have to mail out all those DVDs.
-One day, when broadband becomes even broader and other technology is in place, Netflix and competitors Blockbuster and Wal-Mart will be able to distribute movies the same way Audible offers books.
-Perhaps Audible, with its first-mover expertise, will even have a hand in it all.
+I can't help wondering how much more efficient and profitable his business would be if it didn't have to mailout all those DVDs.
+One day, when broadband becomes even broader and other technology is in place, Netflix and competitors such as Blockbuster and Amazon.com

-My point here is not to extol the virtues of Audible.
-It's very volatile and will likely take more wild swings in the future.
-And it's no longer a value play.
-Don't get me wrong.
-I believe in the company's vision and will continue to hold all or part of my position for the foreseeable future.
+My point here is not to extol the current virtues of this stock.
+It is very volatile, will likely make more wild swings in the future, and is no longer a value play.
+Don't get me wrong, though.
+I believe in the company's vision and will continue to hold all or part of my position.
 Just understand that it's still a high-risk investment.

-Instead, I think it's instructive to look back at some of the characteristics that made Audible a Hidden Gem in the first place, a couple of years ago:
+For the purposes of this column, I think it's very instructive to look back at some of the characteristics that made Audible intriguing in the first place, a couple of years ago: